Al Michaels: 1987 World Series

 In a February 2015 interview, Michaels alleged that the Minnesota Twins pumped artificial crowd noise into the Metrodome during the 1987 World Series against the St. Louis Cardinals.
-Responding to Michaels' theory, Twins President Dave St. Peter said that he did not think the Twins needed "conspiracy theories" in order to win the World Series.
+Responding to Michaels's theory, Twins President Dave St. Peter said that he did not think the Twins needed "conspiracy theories" in order to win the World Series.
 Instead, he argued that "appreciation and respect" should be paid to players like Frank Viola, Gary Gaetti, Kent Hrbek, and Kirby Puckett, who, he said, "came out of nowhere to win a championship."

-To Gaetti...for the first time ever, the Minnesota Twins are the World Champions!
+To Gaetti ... for the first time ever, the Minnesota Twins are the World Champions!

 — Al Michaels calling the final out of Game 7 of the 1987 World Series on ABC.